larntz/devops-practical/README.md

 #### packer build

 Packer will build a debian 11 images and save it to `../packer-builds/packer-debian-11.1-amd64-qemu/debian-11.1-amd64`.
 This images will be used by terraform in the next step.

+Packer also runs an ansible-playbook against the host to ensure all packages are updated to the latest version, and that the ntp service is enabled and started.

 From the packer/ directory run: